Dražen Petrović: Croatia

 The 1992 Olympic Games in Barcelona, marked the first summer Olympics featuring the independent Croatia, and Petrović was the leader of the Croatian national basketball team at the Olympic basketball tournament.
-Losing only to the American Dream Team in the group stage, a strong and inspired Croatian team emerged victorious from the Semifinals against the revamped Soviet team, thanks to clutch free throws executed by Petrović, and faced off against the Americans for the gold.
+Losing only to the American Dream Team in the group stage, a strong and inspired Croatian team emerged victorious from the Semifinals against the revamped post-Soviet team, thanks to clutch free throws executed by Petrović, and faced off against the Americans for the gold.
 Urged on by Petrović's competitiveness and confidence, the Croatians fared well in the first ten minutes of the game, taking a 25–23 lead on a Franjo Arapović dunk and the subsequent made free throw.
 As the game progressed, however, the now-legendary team composed of NBA stars proved too tough for Croatia: the Americans won 117–85, sending Petrović, the game's leading scorer with 24 points, and his teammates, home with silver medals.

 In the period during which Petrović played for the senior Croatian national team (1992–1993), he appeared in 40 games and scored a total of 1,002 points, for a career scoring average of 25.1 points per game.
 His highest single-game point tally came against Estonia, on 31 May 1993 (48 points).
 Counting the senior national team games that he played in with both Yugoslavia's and Croatia's national teams, Petrović scored a total of 4,260 points in 195 games played, for a career scoring average of 21.8 points per game.

 Death and legacy

 In the summer of 1993, after his best NBA season and the Nets' first-round elimination by the Cleveland Cavaliers, Petrović traveled to Wrocław, where the Croatian national team was playing a qualification tournament for the 1993 EuroBasket.
 He was contemplating departure from the Nets, disappointed with the fact that the Nets had not yet extended his contract.
 He told American reporters that the lack of recognition in the league made him also consider leaving the NBA completely and playing club basketball in Greece.
 There were at least two Greek clubs ready to offer Petrović three-year contracts worth US$7.5 million net.
-Petrović decided to skip the connection flight back to Zagreb and drive with his girlfriend back to Croatia.
+Petrović decided to skip the connection flight back to Zagreb from Frankfurt and instead drive to Zagreb with a woman he was romantically involved with at the time.
+He had met her only a few weeks prior after a game at the Meadowlands Arena.